vfiftyfive/StatefulSets-devops-playground/main.md

 # Distributed Data Availability

 It is now time to try to break things to see how Ondat helps increase availability in a kube-native way.
-We are first going to add volumes replicas to our stateful application and then we'll introduce some failure scenarios.
+We are first going to add volume replicas to our stateful application and then we'll introduce some failure scenarios.

 1. `Task 22`: Configure each Ondat `PVC` volume with 2 replicas.
 ```